aramis-lab/clinica/docs/Software/InteractingWithClinica.md

                 ├── sub-CLNC0001_ses-M000_trc-18FFDG_pet.json
                 └── sub-CLNC0001_ses-M000_trc-18FFDG_pet.nii.gz
     ```
-    You should **accept** the creation of this dataset, else Clinica can not run and will fail.
+    You should **accept** the creation of this dataset, else Clinica will fail.

 !!! tip
      If you need to create [BIDS](http://bids.neuroimaging.io/) compliant datasets or need tutorials on [BIDS](http://bids.neuroimaging.io/), you can look at this [BIDS Starter Kit](https://github.com/INCF/bids-starter-kit/).